Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Proof of the Kobayashi conjecture on generic hyperbolicity

-\claim 12.32.
-Remark|{\rm Our bound $d_n$ is rather large, but it holds true for a property that is possibly stronger than needed, namely the ampleness of the pull-back of some (twisted) jet bundle $\mu_k^*\cO_{\widehat X_k}(\abu)\otimes\cO_{\widehat X_k}(-F'_k)$.
-It would be interesting to investigate whether the algebraic jet hyper\-bolicity could not be achieved for much lower degrees -- e.g.\ of the magnitude of bounds obtained in Proposition 10.8 for the generic Green-Griffiths conjecture, which are roughly the square root of~$d_n$.} \endclaim
+{\bf 12.33.} Our bound $d_n$ is rather large, but just as in Ya Deng's effective approach of Brotbek's theorem [Deng17], the bound holds for a property that looks substantially stronger than hyperbo\-licity, namely the ampleness of the pull-back of some (twisted) jet bundle \hbox{$\mu_k^*\cO_{\widehat X_k}(\abu)\otimes\cO_{\widehat X_k}(-F'_k)$}.
+Section 11.B provides much weaker conditions for hyperbolicity, but checking them is probably more involved.